Applications will open on December 1, 2023

-De Ateliers is an artists’ institute open to talented artists at the beginning of their professional career.
-It offers a two-year studio and tutoring programme that is best tailored to the needs of artists who wish to strengthen their artistic foundation, develop their ideas and deepen their practice in a focused, critical environment among peers from all around the globe.
-The programme is centred around weekly individual studio conversations with regular and guest tutors, most of whom are practicing artists, aiming to create a better understanding of one’s artistic position by offering a multiplicity of perspectives and critical feedback.
-De Ateliers is dedicated to studio practice in the widest sense: we consider the studio to be a crucial locus for artistic production, a malleable, porous membrane between the artist and the world that offers finely tuneable conditions for focus, reflection, engagement and activation.
-A place located in the eye of contemporary reality, where research, thinking and reflection is concentrated in the act of making.
+De Ateliers is an artists’ institute open to artists at the beginning of their professional career.
+It offers a two-year studio and tutoring programme that is best tailored to the needs of highly motivated artists who wish to strengthen their artistic foundation, develop their ideas and deepen their practice in a focused, critical environment among peers from around the globe.
+The programme is centred around weekly individual studio conversations, with regular and guest tutors, most of whom are practicing artists.
+The aim is to create a better understanding of one’s artistic position and process by offering a multiplicity of perspectives and critical feedback.

-Although there is no formal age limit for applications, most applicants are under 28 years old.
+Although there is no formal age limit for applications, our experience is that most applicants are under 28 years old.
 Command over English is required.
 A completed art education is not required.
-All applications are reviewed by the artist tutor team of De Ateliers, and assessed along criteria like artistic urgency, potential for development, and experimental engagement with the visual/material/formal possibilities of art practice.
+All applications are reviewed by the artist tutor team of De Ateliers, and assessed along criteria like potential for development, artistic urgency, and an interest in the visual/material/formal possibilities of art practice in a studio context.
 Application to De Ateliers is not open to artists who are working / have worked at one of the Dutch postgraduate institutions, the Jan van Eyck Academy (Maastricht), BAK (Utrecht) and Rijksakademie (Amsterdam).

 Due to the large number of applications, it is not possible to elaborate on individual decisions.
-Unsuccessful applicants are welcome to apply again with new works the following year.
+Unsuccessful applicants are welcome to apply again with new work the following year.

 The online application form is divided in the following four sections: